Skip to content

 Not everything is bite-sized.
 That is as true of the sometimes very compact (veg) bites on offer as it is of some of the performances.

 Take 'Concerto' by Italian-Basque duo IgorxMoreno.
-A concert indeed, performed by a DJ and a dancer who can sing, but more importantly, a through-composed, hour-and-a-half-long track full of Italian electropop sounds, interrupted only by dress-up performances by dancer and singer Moreno.
+A concert indeed, performed by a DJ and a dancer who can sing, but more importantly, a through-composed, hour-and-a-half-long track full of Italian electropop sounds, punctuated only by costuming by dancer and singer Moreno.
 On that track, Moreno sings lyrics that nowhere become songs, but still have all the hallmarks of songs.

 Hallucinatory primordial mother